Public Blog

-Exploring the intersection of neuroscience, AI, and evidence-based policy.
+Exploring the intersection of cognition, AI, and evidence-based reasoning from my public shareable work.

 The Tech Debt Inversion: Why AI Makes Pro Code Safer Than Low Code